 What costs are involved?

-We don’t charge for the use of the space.
+Other than a small cleaning fee*, we don’t charge for the use of the space.
 But we also don’t cover flights, most meals, nor alcohol (the studio will be stocked with snacks and such though!).
 It is just the space that is provided….And a bike to use while staying with us.

 Is there Internet?